shahind/tj2fa_php/README.md

-This Library is designed for Transform Tajiki Farsi to Iran and Afghanistan Farsi (just changes alphabet)
+This Library is designed for Transforming Tajiki Farsi to Iran and Afghanistan Farsi (just changes alphabet)

 First include tj2fa.php in your project then simply use tj2fa() function: $fa_text = tj2fa($tj_text);